pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 Is this really the case?
 Over recent years, JavaScript has evolved significantly.
 New storage APIs like the Origin Private File System (OPFS) and new features like the BroadcastChannel have pushed the boundaries of what JavaScript can achieve in terms of performance.

-In this article, we will delve into the various technologies available for storing and querying data in a browser.
+In this article, we will dive into the various technologies available for storing and querying data in a browser.
 We'll explore traditional methods like Cookies, LocalStorage and IndexedDB, and newer solutions such as OPFS and Wasm-SQLite.
 Through performance tests we aim to uncover how fast we can write and read **a huge amount of data** in a web application with the various methods.
 And because you are reading this in the [RxDB](/) docs, we will utilize multiple RxDB plugins that contain innovative hacks to reach the performance limits of a browser in terms of database operations.

 <center>
     <a href="https://rxdb.info/">